kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 * Policies applied to `demo-app_kuma-demo_svc_5000` should also apply to the `MeshService {name: demo-app, namespace: kuma-demo, spec.ports[port == 5000]}`.
+  * we can drop this behavior when we drop `kuma.io/service` support
 * For cross-zone:
   * don't generate MeshService by default
   * have a setting to disable using MeshServices